NkaziN/yourHarvard/DESIGN.md

 will resize dynamically as items are added.

 We realized that people may want to edit the course cards, to add new details, or the elective cards, to specify which course they actually plan on taking.
-For this reason, the card bodies were made editable in CSS.
+For this reason, the card bodies were made editable in CSS; the card footer that includes the website stays the same.

 # Course Explorer